junioralive/sms-spam-detection/README.md

-# SMS Spam Detection Streamlit App
+# SMS Spam Detection

 ## Overview

-This Streamlit application leverages multiple machine learning models to accurately classify SMS messages as either spam or ham (non-spam).
+This application leverages multiple machine learning models to accurately classify SMS messages as either spam or ham (non-spam).
 The application provides an interactive interface for users to input SMS text to receive instant predictions.
 It also includes a detailed analysis section showcasing the performance metrics of each deployed model.

 ## Features